 What can be improved:

-The technical bits: Bark uses machine learning trained on millions of teen conversations to identify risks whilst maintaining privacy.
-The best AI parental monitoring app sends alerts within minutes of detecting concerning content across platforms.
+The technical bits: Bark’s machine learning models analyse millions of real teen conversations to detect risk patterns while maintaining privacy.
+It’s also one of the best AI parental monitoring apps for both iPhone and Android users, sending alerts within minutes of detecting an issue.

 What I liked: